Hyland Software tops Lexmark bid for Sweden's Readsoft

-STOCKHOLM (Reuters) - Business software firm Hyland said on Wednesday it had made a 1.3 billion Swedish crown ($198 million) cash bid for Sweden’s Readsoft RSOFb.ST, topping a bid from printer maker Lexmark LXK.N last month.
+STOCKHOLM, June 18 (Reuters) - Business software firm Hyland said on Wednesday it had made a 1.3 billion Swedish crown ($198 million) cash bid for Sweden’s Readsoft, topping a bid from printer maker Lexmark last month.

 Privately held Hyland Software said in a statement it offered 42.86 crowns per share in Readsoft, 7 percent above the 40.05 crowns offered by Lexmark on May 6.